Kahno/counterAppHomework/README.md

 Before launching, create an SSH key pair (in our case we set the key name as `homework`) for later usage.

-## 4. Once the EC2 instance is launched, log into it and install the CodeDeploy agent.
+## 4. Once the EC2 instance is launched, log into it and install the CodeDeploy agent
 * Select the instance from the list of instances and click Connect
 * Follow the immediate instructions to connect to the instance with our previously created `homework` key.
 * After logging in, input the following commands: